IMAP-Science-Operations-Center/imap_processing/docs/source/external-tools/cdf/cdf_introduction.rst

 * Records
    * Variables can span across multiple records.
 This is essentially another dimension of the data, but the idea is that each record represents 1 unique physical measurement from an instrument.
 In the above diagram, both variables have 3 records shown.

 .. note:: For IMAP instruments, each "Record" is always a unit of time.
-If a varible does not vary over time, it will only span 1 record.
+If a variable does not vary over time, it will only span 1 record.

 Attributes
 ----------